Aliases for TAS2R1 Gene

 GeneCards Summary for TAS2R1 Gene

 TAS2R1 (Taste 2 Receptor Member 1) is a Protein Coding gene.
 Diseases associated with TAS2R1 include Hypersomnia.
-Among its related pathways are Taste transduction and Signaling by GPCR.
+Among its related pathways are Signaling by GPCR and Peptide ligand-binding receptors.
 GO annotations related to this gene include G-protein coupled receptor activity and taste receptor activity.
-An important paralog of this gene is TAS2R42.
+An important paralog of this gene is TAS2R3.

 UniProtKB/Swiss-Prot for TAS2R1 Gene